lisphilar/covid19-sir/README.md

 # CovsirPhy: COVID-19 data with SIR model [![GitHub license](https://img.shields.io/github/license/lisphilar/covid19-sir)](https://github.com/lisphilar/covid19-sir/blob/master/LICENSE)[![Python version](https://img.shields.io/badge/Python-3.7|3.8-green.svg)](https://www.python.org/)

-## Introduction
-CovsirPhy is a Python package for COVID-19 (Coronavirus disease 2019) data analysis with SIR-derived models.
-Please refer to "Method" part of [COVID-19 data with SIR model](https://www.kaggle.com/lisphilar/covid-19-data-with-sir-model) notebook in Kaggle to understand the methods of analysis.
+**CovsirPhy is a Python package for COVID-19 (Coronavirus disease 2019) data analysis with SIR-derived models.
+Please refer to "Method" part of [COVID-19 data with SIR model](https://www.kaggle.com/lisphilar/covid-19-data-with-sir-model) notebook in Kaggle to understand the methods.**

-With CovsirPhy, we can apply epidemic models to COVID-19 data.
-Epidemic models include simple SIR and SIR-F model.
 SIR-F is a customized SIR-derived ODE model.
 To evaluate the effect of measures, parameter estimation of SIR-F will be applied to subsets of time series data in each country.
 Parameter change points will be determined by S-R trend analysis.

 ## Functionalities
-- Data cleaning
+- Downloading and cleaning data
-    - Epidemic data: raw data must include date, country, (province), the number of confirmed/fatal/recovered cases
+    - Epidemic data: the number of confirmed/fatal/recovered cases
     - Population data: raw data must include country, (province), values of population
 - Data visualization with Matplotlib
 - S-R Trend analysis with Optuna and scipy.optimize.curve_fit